 See below for updates on YouthCare’s services and community events in response to COVID-19.

-To ensure our community stays safe and healthy, YouthCare’s annual luncheon has been rescheduled to Friday, October 9, 2020.
+To ensure our community stays safe and healthy, YouthCare’s annual luncheon is scheduled virtually for Friday, October 9, 2020.
 If you already registered, please watch your inbox for emailed updates.
-If not, register here and join us for a lunch of hope and inspiration in the fall.
-If you have any questions, send an email to email@example.com.
+If not, register here and join us for a virtual lunch of hope and inspiration in the fall.
+If you have any questions, send an email to firstname.lastname@example.org.

-We’re looking forward to seeing everyone in the fall!
+We’re looking forward to sharing stories of YouthCare alumni in the fall!
 In the meantime, and particularly during this time of urgency, we will continue to serve young people 24 hours a day, 7 days a week.
 Each year, our luncheon changes the lives of youth experiencing homelessness and drives a significant portion of YouthCare’s annual fundraising to support our programs.
 A gift today reflects your commitment to young people’s potential and honors the tenacity of our staff, who remain focused on providing excellent service despite the current uncertainty and challenge.

 We have decided to put a temporary hold on all volunteer activities at YouthCare.
 Please know we did not make this decision lightly, as we fully depend on and appreciate our volunteers.
 However, we feel it is the right decision for YouthCare to help prioritize the wellness of our youth, staff, and volunteers.